chromium/chromium/docs/clang_gardening.md

        clang/utils/creduce-clang-crash.py --llvm-bin bin \
            angle_deqp_gtest-d421b0.sh angle_deqp_gtest-d421b0.cpp

    Attach the reproducer to the llvm bug you filed in the previous step.
+You can disable Creduce's renaming passes with the options `--remove-pass pass_clang rename-fun --remove-pass pass_clang rename-param --remove-pass pass_clang rename-var --remove-pass pass_clang rename-class --remove-pass pass_clang rename-cxx-method --remove-pass pass_clex rename-toks` which makes it easier for the author to reason about and to further reduce it manually.

    If you need to do something the wrapper doesn't support, follow the [official CReduce docs](https://embed.cs.utah.edu/creduce/using/)